mindSDB vs Microsoft Power BI Copilot: which is better for governed Q&A (SSO/RBAC, audit logs, and reviewable SQL)?

 Final Verdict

-If your primary question is: “Which is better for governed Q&A with SSO/RBAC, audit logs, and reviewable SQL?” then the decision framework is:
+If the question is specifically “which is better for governed Q&A (SSO/RBAC, audit logs, and reviewable SQL)?”, the answer is:

 -